- Identify, analyze and confirm coverage.

 - Refer all files identified with subrogation potential to the subrogation department.

-- Verify facts of loss and pertinent claims facts.
+- Verify loss and pertinent claims facts.
 Assign vendors as needed, and evaluate coverage and damages as appropriate.

 - Evaluate claims, write coverage letters, and report to the clients per the claim handling guidelines.

 - Develop and direct a litigation plan with a defense attorney (if assigned), utilizing all defenses and tools to bring the file to closure.
 Ensure all filings and state-mandated forms are completed timely.
 Litigated files must be diaried effectively based on current activity, but no greater than every 60 days.